5 Steps for Effective Technical Debt Reduction

 First of all, because it gives better visibility and allows to communicate the problem.
 It often helps to put a price tag on a problem to show how it may affect the project and explain why paying a debt in time is important.

-Secondly, clear cost-benefits analysis helps to better prioritize and plan the payment strategy.
+Secondly, clear cost-benefit analysis helps to better prioritize and plan the payment strategy.

 Step 4.
 Schedule regular and frequent pay-off